Updated: June 14, 2018

 The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.

 You may have heard information about “drop-in” replacements for R22.
 We strongly advocate against this option.
-Typically a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
+Usually a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
 It often costs the homeowner more money, and nearly always voids the manufacturer warranty.
-The fact about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is indicating retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants operate at different pressure levels and need different parts to run, which forces the technician to replace the most expensive components of your system to work with the new refrigerant.
-If this vital step is missed, your system will quickly stop working, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants work at different pressure levels and require different parts to run, which results in the technician needing to replace the most expensive components of your system to work with the new refrigerant.
+If this vital step is skipped, your system will quickly stop working, and you’ll end up installing a new unit anyway.

 It’s smart to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement affordable, and we monitor for any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
-To avoid emergencies on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it breaks down.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle a surprising replacement.
+To avoid emergencies on a hot day, a lot of of our customers choose to do a pre-emptive replacement, and replace an old unit before it doesn’t work.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe